On the non-generic part of cohomology of compact unitary Shimura varieties of signature $(1,n)$: Mantovan's formula and Conclusion

 \section{Mantovan's formula and Conclusion}

-Now we fix the setting to an integral Shimura datum $(G,X)$ of PEL type A given by $(\mathcal{O}_B,*,V,(·,·))$, where $B$ is a central simple $F$ algebra for a CM field $F$, and $G$ is a unitary similitude group attached to this data.
+Now we fix the setting to an integral Shimura datum $(G,X)$ of PEL type A given by $(\mathcal{O}_B,*,\Lambda,(·,·))$, where $B$ is a central simple $F$ algebra for a CM field $F$, and $G$ is a unitary similitude group attached to this data.
 Then $G(\rset)\cong G(\prod_{\tau:F\to \cset} U(p_{\tau},q_{\tau}))$.
 We require that the signatures are all of the form $(1,n)$ ($s$ times) or $(0,n+1)$ and $\mu$ to be the canonical cocharacter accordingly.
 We further require $G$ to be anisotropic so that our Shimura variety is compact.

 Now we choose $p>n+1$ such that it splits completely in $F$ and $G$ is unramified at $p$.
 Then, the local data at $p$ fit into our local vanishing setup.
-By choosing $\qpb\cong\cset$ appropriately, we can make $\mu$ nontrivial for certain factors.
-Let $K=K^pK_p$ be a neat, compact, open subgroup that is hyperspecial at $p$, such that $Sh_K$ has a smooth integral model over $\mathcal{O}_{E_v}$ where $E$ is the reflex field and $v$ is a prime over $p$.
+By choosing $\iota:\qpb\xrightarrow{\sim}\cset$ appropriately, we can make $\mu$ nontrivial for certain factors.
+Let $K=K^pK_p$ be a neat, compact, open subgroup that is hyperspecial at $p$, such that $Sh_K$ has a smooth integral model over $\mathcal{O}_{E_v}$ where $E$ is the reflex field and $v$ the prime over $p$ induced by $\iota$.

 \begin{rmk} The condition that $p$ is split is not essential as discussed in \cref{first}. \end{rmk}

 We now recall the reformulation of Mantovan's formula due to \cite{daniels2024igusa} (first noticed by Koshikawa and then generalized by Hamann-Lee), i.e., the Newton stratification provides a filtration of the cohomology as follows: \begin{thm}\cite[Thm 8.5.7]{daniels2024igusa} There exists a filtration on $R\Gamma(\operatorname{Sh}_{K^p},\flb)$ by complexes of smooth representations of $G(\qp)\times W_{E_v}$, whose graded pieces are given by